graded-type-theory/graded-type-theory/README/Opaque-definitions.lagda.md

   )
 ```

-Theorem 3.19 states that if `ε ⊢ t ∷ ℕ`, then `t` reduces to a canonical form of `ℕ`, i.e. a numeral.
-This formulation
+Theorem 3.19 states that if `ε ⊢ t ∷ ℕ`, then `t` is judgementally equal to a canonical form of `ℕ`, i.e. a numeral:
-should not have been used: the statement is not necessarily true, because the reduction relation does not include
-reduction under `suc`.
-However, a variant of the statement with judgemental equality instead of reduction does hold:
 ```
 import Definition.Typed.Consequences.Canonicity using (canonicity)
 ```